ISISNeutronMuon/MDMC/doc/introduction.rst

 Tutorials
 ---------
-There are a number of notebooks covering different aspects of MDMC located in the documentation, mainly :ref:`use-MDMC-label`.
+There are a number of Jupyter notebooks covering different aspects of MDMC located in the documentation, mainly :ref:`use-MDMC-label`.
 These tutorials provide an explanation of the main steps to creating a simulation and running a refinement.
 Major features are described in these tutorials, however the full `Modules`_